Neuroscience

 Electives: 4 courses

-A minimum of 4 additional courses (12 hours) from any of the following groups: 12
+A minimum of 4 additional courses from any of the groups listed below may be selected.
+Electives may also fulfill Magis Core requirements.

 Cellular and Organismal Neuroscience